Token Sharing Approaches

 If your system is high in the API security maturity model you most probably use access tokens to authorize access to your endpoints.
 Access tokens that your API receives are tailored for the use with the given endpoint - they will have a concrete set of scopes and claim values.
 But as shown above, your API most probably will talk to different services which may or may not be part of the same domain or even company.
 This means that the API will have to share the token it received with the other services it needs to access.
 There are different ways in which such token can be shared:

-• The same token can be reused.
+- The same token can be reused.

-• A different token can be embedded in the original token.
+- A different token can be embedded in the original token.

-• The original token can be exchanged.
+- The original token can be exchanged.

 Below you will find explanations of these approaches and their traits.

-Reusing the same token
+Reusing the Same Token

 The most straightforward approach is to use the same token that your API received and send it together with every request to upstream services.
-This approach is quite simple but it can be enough if your request does not go outside of your organisation.
+This approach is quite simple but it can be enough if your request does not go outside of your organization.

 It can start to be problematic though, when you want to call external services.
 You should consider whether it is a good approach if the request would cross domains in your service mesh.
-If you reuse the same token that was sent with the request then every service in the chain will get the same privileges as the receiving one.
+If you share the same token between domains, then every service in the chain will get the same privileges as the receiving one.
 So, if you have a token which has a scope that allows it to place orders in your system for a given user, and you send that token to a geolocation service, then that service will be able to place orders in your system - and it's probably not something you would like to happen.
 If you use JWTs as Access Tokens you will also share all the data contained in the token, which can raise some privacy concerns.
 Moreover, this simple approach can fall short if any external services that you use would require concrete values of some claims, e.g. a client ID or scope which is not present in the original token.

-• Simplicity.
+- Simplicity.

-• Security and privacy issues may arise.
+- Security and privacy issues may arise.

-• Not usable with services which have special needs concerning Access Tokens.
+- Not usable with services which have special needs concerning Access Tokens.

-In situations where you know upfront, that with most requests your API receives it will query another service that should receive a token with some narrower scope, or with different claim values, you can use the embedded token approach.
+In situations where you know upfront that with most requests your API receives it will query another service that should receive a token with some narrower scope, or with different claim values, you can use the embedded token approach.
 In this approach your original token contains other tokens embedded inside (e.g. a whole JWT as a value of a claim in the original token).
 The embedded token can be easily extracted by the service and used to communicate with any upstream services.

 In this approach the embedded token can have narrower scopes and any claim values required by the external service.
-Thanks to that the upstream service will be able to authorize the request but will not receive any excess privileges or data.
+Thanks to that, the upstream service will be able to authorize the request but will not receive any excess privileges or data.

-To use this approach though, you need to know which services your API rely on, as the token must be embedded at the time it is issued.
+To use this approach you need to know which services your API relies on, as the token must be embedded at the time it is issued.
 The Token Service must have the information that any token for a given client with a given set of scopes must also contain an embedded token with another set of scopes and claims.
 This can become cumbersome if the dependency tree in your service mesh becomes complicated and you would need many levels of embedded tokens.
 Maintenance can also be an issue.
 Should the dependencies change - for example, you want to introduce a new external service which requires its own separate token - you have to change the settings of the Token Service to issue tokens in a new way.
 This also means that any such change would render all the issued tokens useless, which can cause some issues if your Access Tokens have long expiration times.

 Embedding tokens will also cause the payload to become substantially bigger.
 As this shouldn't be a problem when passing tokens inside of a data center, it may become an issue when the traffic is sent via the Internet.

-• Greater security and privacy thanks to narrow scopes and limited claims.
+Greater security and privacy thanks to narrow scopes and limited claims.

-• Harder maintenance, especially for complicated dependency trees.
+Harder maintenance, especially for complicated dependency trees.

-• Larger token size.
+Larger token size.

 In situations where you don't know beforehand which additional tokens will be needed to complement the original one, the Token Exchange approach can be used.
 This approach is also useful in situations where one token is used in many different requests, but only some of those requests require additional tokens.